2011 Couloir Roma's Vineyard Pinot Noir

-The Pinot Noir was hand-harvested into half-ton picking bins and brought directly to the winery, where dry ice was feathered into the bins to prevent spoilage and oxidation.
-The bins were then placed in cold storage for a 24-hour resting period before being hand-sorted.
-Whole-cluster fermentation of one quarter of the grapes contributed to the bright flavor and complex taste profile.
-The grapes received a cold soak for seven days to extract maximum color from the skins, while the chill prevented the start of fermentation.
+“I know this vineyard is close to being ready when the resident black bear knocks down the deer fence in search of the ripe grapes”, says Jon.
+The fruit was hand harvested into half-ton picking bins from the middle 16 rows of this secluded vineyard site.
+The grapes were brought directly to the winery and were placed in cold storage for a 24-hour resting period before being processed.
+The following day, the fruit was hand sorted.
+Importantly for its flavor and taste development, 50% of the fruit was processed whole cluster into a stainless steel, open-top tank.
+The grapes then received a cold soak for seven days to extract maximum color from the skins, while the chill prohibited the start of fermentation.
 The fruit was then removed from refrigeration, warming and activating the native yeasts.
-One gentle punch down per day minimized tannin extraction from the skins, allowing the stems to provide the wine’s structure.
-The grapes were then pressed, and the wine was gravity-fed into eight French oak barrels -- one new, and the rest neutral.
+One gentle punch down per day ensured minimal tannin extraction from the skins, allowing the stem tannins to provide the wine’s structure.
+The grapes were pressed and the wine was gravity fed into five French oak barrels, two of which were new.
+The barrels were initially stirred three times over a six-week period.
 The wine received neither racking, nor fining, nor filtering.

 Variety 100% Pinot Noir

-Barrel Aging 11 Months, 15% new French Oak
+Barrel Aging 11 months, 40% new French oak

 Winemaker Jon Grant